ministryofjustice/sentence-planning/README.md

 - [StandardJS] for linting
 - [nvm] (optional) for nodejs version

-To get started clone the repo and run
+To get started clone the repo, ensure you are using the correct version of Node by using `nvm use` and run

 ``` bash
 $ npm install